bitrip-code/api-dev-documentation/README.md

 }
 ```

-if there is location data froma scan it will be displayed:
+- If there is location data from a scan it will be displayed:

 ```js
 {